mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) UnSetName()
 ```

-UnsetName ensures that no value is present for Name, not even an explicit nil.
+UnSetName ensures that no value is present for Name, not even an explicit nil.

 <a name="ReportsData.UnSetReportId"></a>
 ### func \(\*ReportsData\) [UnSetReportId](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L542>)